OscarSavolainenDR/Blog-stuff/README.md

 <br/>

 ### Memetic Theory
 I was doing my PhD in Brain-Machine Interfaces, and similarly got interested by the idea of telepathy.
 I had this idea it would be a bad thing, since it would make ideas spread quicker, and that isn't necessarilly a good thing.
-I thought about it a lot and wrote a blog.
+I thought about it a lot, got really into evolutionary memetic theory, and wrote a blog.
 Again, my only defence is that it was COVID lockdowns, and I had ***way*** too much time on my hands.

 Blog post here: [The Cost of Communication](https://oscarsavolainen.wordpress.com/2020/10/18/the-cost-of-communication/)